Dorsaa-Francis/inpt_report/README.md

 It was discovered that the service version for the affected resourses which is UltraVNC 1.2.1.7 is the old version which contain vulnerabilities which could be exploited.

+UltraVNC 1.2.1.7 is an outdated version with known vulnerabilities.

-#### Evidence
+#### Evidence:

-CVE-2022-24750	UltraVNC is a free and open source remote pc access software.
-A vulnerability has been found in versions prior to 1.3.8.0 in which the DSM plugin module, which allows a local authenticated user to achieve local privilege escalation (LPE) on a vulnerable system.
-The vulnerability has been fixed to allow loading of plugins from the installed directory.
-Affected users should upgrade their UltraVNC to 1.3.8.1.
-Users unable to upgrade should not install and run UltraVNC server as a service.
-It is advisable to create a scheduled task on a low privilege account to launch WinVNC.exe instead.
-There are no known workarounds if winvnc needs to be started as a service.
+CVE-2022-24750 affects versions prior to 1.3.8.0 and allows local privilege escalation through the DSM plugin module.
+The vulnerability is fixed in version 1.3.8.1, which restricts plugin loading to the installed directory.

+If upgrading is not possible, avoid running UltraVNC as a service and use a scheduled task with a low-privilege account to start WinVNC.exe.
+No workarounds are available if WinVNC must run as a service.

 ![VNC 1](Images/vnc1.png)